-- 1. Log on to the ztC Console on the target system. - 2.
-On the Physical Machines page (see The Physical Machines Page), verify that both PMs are in the running state and that neither PM is in maintenance mode or in the process of synchronizing. - If you are importing a VM from a USB device or network share (instead of the PC running the ztC Console), mount the device or share on the ztC Edge system as described in Mounting a USB Device or Network-mounted Folder on the ztC Edge System. - 4.
-On the Virtual Machines page (see The Virtual Machines Page), click Import/Restore to open the Import/Restore Virtual Machine wizard. - 5.
+- 1. Log on to the ztC Console on the target system. - On the Physical Machines page (see The Physical Machines Page) of a system licensed for two nodes, verify that both PMs are in the running state and that neither PM is in maintenance mode or in the process of synchronizing. - If you are importing a VM from a USB device or network share (instead of the PC running the ztC Console), mount the device or share on the ztC Edge system as described in Mounting a USB Device or Network-mounted Folder on the ztC Edge System. - On the Virtual Machines page (see The Virtual Machines Page), click Import/Restore to open the Import/Restore Virtual Machine wizard. - 5.
 Select one of the following: - Browse for OVF